-Applies to Modular Program:
+Applies to Modular Programs:

 GRADE MEANING PERCENTAGE

 A Excellent 100-90

 В Very Good 89-80

 С Good 79-70

 F Failing 69-0

 W Withdrawal

+WZ Withdrawal for those students called to immediate active military duty.
+This grade indicates that

+the course will not be calculated for purposes of determining rate of progress.

+P Passing

 CR Credit for Advanced Placement

-TR Credit for Previous Education
+Т Credit for Previous Education